kararei/tp/docs/UserGuide.md

  - editContact: Edits a contact at a specified index
  - listContact: Lists all contacts [can specify tag type]
  - listTrips: Lists all trips
+ - clear: Clear all contacts and trips from Ui
  - exit: Exits the program
 ```